aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/add-llama2.md

 ```

 :::caution
-Configuring RayService can take up to 10 min.
+Configuring RayService may take up to 10 minutes.
 :::

+We can wait for the RayService to be running with this command:

 ```bash
 $ kubectl wait --for=jsonpath='{.status.serviceStatus}'=Running rayservice/llama2 -n llama2 --timeout=10m
 rayservice.ray.io/llama2 condition met
 ```

-Once everything has been properly deployed, we can finally create the web interface to run the chatbot.
+With everything properly deployed, we can now proceed to create the web interface for the chatbot.